The Valley of Fear: Plot

 Douglas explains that he had spotted an enemy of his, Ted Baldwin, in the area and expected an attack.
-When Baldwin attempted to shoot Douglas in his study, Douglas grabbed onto Baldwin's shotgun; in the struggle, Baldwin was shot in the face.
+When Baldwin attempted to shoot Douglas in his study, Douglas grabbed hold of Baldwin's shotgun; in the struggle, Baldwin was shot in the face.
 With Barker's help, Douglas dressed the man in his clothes to confuse his enemies.
 He then hid himself in the old priest hole at Birlstone.

 The main narrative pauses to explain Douglas' past in America.
 Douglas' real name was Birdy Edwards and he had been a Pinkerton detective in Chicago.
-Working undercover for the Pinkertons, Edwards had travelled to Vermissa Valley (the titular Valley of Fear) under the name Jack McMurdo to infiltrate a corrupt coal miners trade union, secretly a cover for a murderous gang known as the Scowrers.
+Working undercover for the Pinkertons, Edwards had travelled to Vermissa Valley (the titular Valley of Fear) under the name 'Jack McMurdo' to infiltrate a corrupt coal miners' masonic lodge, secretly a cover for a murderous gang of protection racketeers known as the Scowrers.
 After Edwards brought the gang to justice, the surviving criminals attempted to kill him.
 Edwards changed his name to Douglas and fled to England.

 Holmes urges Douglas to leave England.
 Douglas takes this advice, but, shortly after, Holmes learns from Barker that Douglas was lost overboard on the ship to Africa.
 Holmes believes Moriarty was responsible for ending Douglas' life and he swears to bring Moriarty down.